“I want you for the rest of my life” Together Forever – Rick Astley

 When Ellie has completed her time in Los Angeles, she’s coming home for good.
 In the past she asked me to marry her and I declined, as she knew I would.
 It wasn’t a real proposal, more of an “I’ll ask but we both know we don’t want to just yet” sort of thing.
 We were both about to leave for the US and Canada respectively, and it was her way of making sure we stayed together, not that we had any plans to drift apart.
 Now though, she wants me to ask her.
 I’ve no problem with that at all, we were always planning to be married at some point.
 I will of course be the bumbling schoolgirl again.

 This arose as we were chatting on Skype as we normally do on a weekend.
 Her new place in LA looks ..well.. bloody horrible.
 The apartment block is quite nice, but the surrounding area… It’s in the South Central area, not a good place according to just about everyone.
-It’s where her job is though, being a physio in a high school.
+It’s where her job is though, being a physio and sports science lecturer in a uni and a high school.
 Ellie isn’t the type to be scared of situations and she has a sensible head on her shoulders, but Houston looked like a palace compared to this place.
 My worries for her increase when you see the crime rate.
 It’s been said before, but anywhere in the UK is better than some of the places you see in the US.
 We have bad areas but my my.
 She told me that she just wants to come home and settle down now, and can I propose when we do?
 What’s a girl to say?
 She reads this blog before anybody else, so firstly, hi my gorgeous thing xxx.
 Secondly..where to propose?
 I know exactly where, and when, but I’m not telling you that!

 We’ve had the honeymoon planned for a while.
-Mexico, Australia and New Zealand, then visiting her Indian relatives of which she has hundreds it seems, but mainly just us in a cottage somewhere, away from the world.
+Mexico, Australia and New Zealand, then visiting her Indian relatives of which she has hundreds it seems, but mainly just us in a cottage in Windermere, away from the world.
 We both love Skye so may kick mum and dad2 out of their place for a month!

 When would we be be tying the knot?
 That’s something we’ve discussed, and both agree that probably within a year..the types that are just engaged, grrr that annoys me.
 Just do it.
 If somebody does you the honour of saying yes, then you are engaged to be married, this is where the term comes from.
 You don’t just get engaged, at least in my book although it seems many do, with no proposal offered.
 Of course some don’t even need the other person to say yes, do they, waifuists of the world?
 As for the wedding itself, we’re torn between a simple us-and-two-witnesses thing, then tell everyone afterwards, or a large one.
 The former seems cruel to those that would like to see it happen, the latter too much of a look-at-us thing.
 Then who do you invite?
 E’s family, even here in the UK, is enormous.
 Her immediate family alone could fill a large church, I mean one of her older aunts has nine children, and twenty grandchildren from them.
 On my family side I’ve only four, then friends, so about 30?
 Over the years I’ve deliberately not made friends, my memory being bad for the recalling of names.
 For anything else it’s good, faces, bums, but not names.
 Even some work colleagues that I’ve known for ten years aren’t what I’d call friends.
 I have lots of acquaintances through the charity work, but do you invite them to your wedding?
 I’m dreading the list-making as leaving people off said list is going to be torture.
 Or do we go the whole hog and book a cathedral?